 On 19th November they continued toward Cape Town, where they were treated to splendid views of Table Mountain and three days leave.
 Here they learnt that Pearl Harbour had been attacked and America was now involved in the War.

 On 13th December they left Cape Town for Bombay, enjoying wonderful weather as they crossed the Indian Ocean.
 They arrived on 27th December, disembarked and, after a very uncomfortable overnight train journey, were accommodated in former Indian Army barracks at Ahmadnagar.
-Training exercises, route marches and sports helped to get them fit again after the three month voyage from England.
+Training exercises, route marches and sports helped to get them fit again after the two month voyage from England.

 On 15th January 1942 the 5th Suffolks re-joined their ship at Bombay and were told they were heading for Singapore and should be prepared to fight the Japanese.

 In Singapore 7

 The 5th Suffolks disembarked at Singapore on 29th January 1942.
 They were “surprised and more than a little dismayed” to learn that the remnants of the R.A.F. were on board a ship leaving Singapore for Java.
 To the troops sailing into Singapore “it was unmistakably and painfully obvious that they were doomed”.

 Over the next two days, while British, Australian, Indian and Malayan troops fought a rear-guard action in South Malaya, the 5th Suffolks took up a position at Ponggol Point in North East Singapore, overlooking the Straits of Johor causeway between Singapore and mainland Malaya.
 They were pinned down by Japanese mortar fire and forced to withdraw several miles to the area of Bukit Timah Road.

 On 31st January the allied forces withdrew from Malaya along the causeway and on 8th February the Japanese attacked across it.
 The Suffolks received no orders or instructions; they were attacked by machine gun and rifle fire and mortar bombs.